voicednut/voicednut/api/README.md

 - 🛠️ Allows the GPT to call external tools.
 - 🎭 Persona composer tailors tone, mood, and phrasing across business domains, channels, and urgency levels.

+## AWS Connect Mode

+Twilio Media Streams is still supported, but the API now ships with an AWS-native path that uses Amazon Connect, Kinesis/Transcribe, and Polly for end-to-end audio orchestration.
+Flip the provider by setting `CALL_PROVIDER=aws` and providing the following environment variables:

+- `AWS_REGION`, `AWS_CONNECT_INSTANCE_ID`, and `AWS_CONNECT_CONTACT_FLOW_ID`
+- `AWS_POLLY_OUTPUT_BUCKET` (Polly audio will be persisted here for Connect to play)
+- `AWS_PINPOINT_APPLICATION_ID` and `AWS_PINPOINT_ORIGINATION_NUMBER` for SMS
+- Optional: `AWS_TRANSCRIBE_LANGUAGE_CODE`, custom queue/phone routing, and vocabulary filters

+When running in AWS mode:

+- Outbound calls are initiated through `AwsConnectAdapter.startOutboundCall`, which sets Connect contact attributes that your contact flow can read.
+- Real-time transcriptions should be forwarded to the API via the new `POST /aws/transcripts` endpoint (used by the StreamAdapter worker).
+- Contact state changes from Connect can be normalized by posting to `POST /aws/contact-events`.
+- AI responses are synthesized with Polly and queued for playback through contact attributes, so the contact flow can fetch the latest S3 object and play it back to the caller.

+Keep the Twilio credentials in place if you want a rapid rollback path—switching the provider back to `twilio` will re-enable the original websocket-based flow without redeploying code.

 ## Adaptive Persona and Mood Profiles

 The API ships with a persona composer that inspects call metadata (business domain, purpose, channel, urgency, and mood signals) and produces the appropriate system prompt and greeting.
 Editable templates live in: